kerolesibraheem/Marketing_Performance_Analysis/README.md

  - Google leads with the highest share of sales (41.39%), followed by Facebook (28.91%), Instagram (20.86%), and Twitter (8.84%).

  ### Regional Sales:
- -  Top contributing countries include Canada, Germany, and Australia, with consistent sales across the UK and USA.
+ -  Top contributing countries include Canada, Germany and Australia.
 ### Time of Purchase:
  - Sales are nearly evenly distributed between AM (206K) and PM (205K), indicating consistent buying behavior throughout the day.